EJoshuaB/website/EJoshB/content/post/RealAnal.md

 tags:
   - Higher Math
 ---
-This was written from the perspective of a highschool math oly student, please don't expect anything too concrete.
+Simply notes from an oly guy.
 ## Metric Spaces

 A metric space is defined like groups are, over some set of points \(M\) and some distance function \(d\) called a *metric*.
 Formally \(d: M \times M \mapsto \mathbb{R}_{\geq 0}\) Any metric space has the following conditions for \(x,y,z\in M\):